my-name-is-samael/BeamJoy/README.md

 #### Races

 - Multiplayer races with leaderboards and time delta.
-- Solo races with leaderboards and time delta.
+- Solo races (time attack) with leaderboards and time delta.
 - Race editor for admins and selected players.
 - Multiplayer races can be forced by staff or voted for by players.
-- Multiple respawn strategies: All respawn types, no respawn (with a DNF counter), respawn at the last checkpoint and respawn in the pit stand.
 - Working pit stands.
+- Multiple respawn strategies: All respawn types, no respawn (with a DNF counter), respawn at the last checkpoint and respawn in the last pit stand.
 - Players can use any vehicle, a specific model, or a specified configuration set at race launch.
 - Dynamic branching race mapping allows shortcuts or reroutes.
 - Persistent race records.